sim-taa/Responsive-Design/README.md

-User Interface and Responsive Design - Multi-Page Website
+#User Interface and Responsive Design - Multi-Page Website Sprint Challenge

-This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
-This Sprint explored User Interface and Git.
-During this Sprint, you studied Semantic HTML, CSS Fundamentals, CSS Flexbox Module, and Git.
-In your challenge this week, you will demonstrate proficiency by creating a multi page website that has some missing HTML elements as well as CSS specificity problems that need to be solved.
-You will also create an additional web page that will be linked to from a navigation you will build.
+At BloomTech, teachers who are working web developers design Sprint Challenges to put students through realistic on-the-job scenarios, solving problems by applying the material covered in the curriculum for this unit: user interface and your command of the concepts and techniques in semantic HTML, CSS fundamentals, CSS flexbox module, and git.

+I was not permitted to collaborate with other students during this Sprint Challenge.

+Sprint Challenges must pass reviews before students can move on to new material.
+For more information on the review process [click here.](https://www.notion.so/bloomtech/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)

 ## Instructions

-**Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**

-This is an individual assessment.
-All work must be your own.
-Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
-You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-You are not allowed to collaborate during the Sprint Challenge.
-Your work reflects your proficiency in user interface and your command of the concepts and techniques in semantic HTML, CSS fundamentals, CSS flexbox module, and git.

 ## Commits